apache/incubator-devlake-website/docs/Plugins/sonarqube.md

 ## Summary

 This plugin collects SonarQube data through its REST APIs.
 SonarQube is a tool for static code analysis and code quality management.
 It can help you discover potential problems and defects in your code, and provide suggestions and solutions.
+(Please note that this version of SonarQube cannot collect issues with more than 10k+)

 ## Entities